 By my rough calculations, my kids are 1/8 Italian.
-My grandmother on my mom’s side was off-the-boat Italian, and it has been diluted ever since.
-That means that my kids are guaranteed to eat at least 1/8 of any pasta dish I put in front of them, even if it has kale in it!
+My grandmother on my mom’s side immigrated from Italy, and that means that my kids are guaranteed to eat at least 1/8 of any pasta dish I put in front of them, even if it has kale in it!

 This Sausage and Kale Orecchiette is a great beginner pasta dish.
 It has just a few ingredients, with the pasta water itself playing a star role.
 (Yes!)
 It also comes together quickly and will make you feel like a cooking rockstar even on a tired Wednesday.